seanebones-lang/Islam/SETUP.md

 ## 🛠️ Troubleshooting

-### DeenBot Not Responding
+### AI Assistant Not Responding
 1. Check if the API key is correctly configured
 2. Verify all JavaScript files are loaded
 3. Check browser console for errors
 4. Ensure internet connection for Groq API calls

-### Widget Not Appearing
+### Quran Reader Issues
-1. Verify `js/floating-deenbot-widget.js` is loaded
+1. Verify `js/complete-quran-data.js` is loaded
 2. Check for JavaScript errors in console
 3. Ensure CSS is properly loaded

 ### Knowledge Base Issues
 1. Verify all knowledge base files are loaded
-2. Check if `window.deenBot` is available in console
+2. Check if the RAG system is properly initialized
 3. Ensure proper file loading order

 ## 📞 Support

-For technical support or questions about DeenBot implementation, please refer to the documentation or contact the development team.
+For technical support or questions about the platform implementation, please refer to the documentation or contact the development team.

 ---

-**Note**: This setup ensures DeenBot has access to comprehensive Islamic knowledge while maintaining security best practices for API key management.
+**Note**: This setup ensures the AI assistant has access to comprehensive Islamic knowledge while maintaining security best practices for API key management.